adamisch/grad/README.md

 # grad
+I'm Alex Damisch.
+I currently work for Underwriters Laboratories on the iON Compliance Team.

 This repository consists of a few select projects, etc. that I completed during my graduate studies.
 I attended DePaul University from January 2017-June 2018, and received my Master's in Predictive Analytics with a Concentration in Computational Methods in June 2018.

 ## Contents
 ### Coursework